stevewpalmer/jcom/comal/README.md

 from the shell.
 From there you can write, save and load Comal programs and run them within the interpreter.
 Programs saved from the interpreter are stored in tokenised format which can only be read by loading back into the interpreter.
-However you can write Comal programs in the Editor and save them as .lst files.
+However, you can write Comal programs in the Editor and save them as .lst files.
 These can be read into Comal using the `enter` command.